AVStorchak/foodgram-project/README.md

 # foodgram-project
 foodgram-project

-Web-site for sharing recipes, with the capabilites of creating subscriptions to other users, selecting favorite recipes, creating list of purchases for selected recipes, as well as downloading such a list.
+Web-site for sharing recipes, providing the capabilites of creating subscriptions to other users, selecting favorite recipes, creating lists of purchases for selected recipes, as well as downloading such lists.

 ## Getting Started